For PR and communications teams

 Narrative consistency across surfaces

 AI answers drift when your owned site, Wikipedia, LinkedIn, executive bios, and trade-press coverage describe the brand differently.
-We reconcile the narrative across surfaces so the model has one story to retrieve, then we monitor for drift weekly.
+We reconcile the narrative across surfaces and monitor for drift weekly.

 05